Top

 Skipper says: "Stay safe when using the computer, click on me next to this panel to get help and advice about looking after your safety, and please remember to keep safe by being careful not to give out personal information such as your name, email, phone number, home address, or the name of your school to people who you do not know or trust."

-The UK Safer Internet Centre, is where you can find the latest e-safety tips, advice and resources to help children and young people stay safe online.
+The UK Safer Internet Centre, is where you can find the latest online safety tips, advice and resources to help children and young people stay safe online.

 Privacy Notice